petershin/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/support-access.md

 # Support Access

-Support Access is an optional setting that expedites troubleshooting by giving Liferay engineers direct access to a DXP Cloud project environment.
-DXP Cloud administrators can enable or disable Support Access for individual project environments.
+Support Access is an optional setting that expedites troubleshooting by giving Liferay engineers direct access to a Liferay Cloud project environment.
+Liferay Cloud administrators can enable or disable Support Access for individual project environments.

 When Support Access is enabled, Liferay Support engineers have read access to the following information:

 * Project console
 * Service logs
 * Control Panel settings
-* The region where the DXP Cloud services are hosted
+* The region where the Liferay Cloud services are hosted
 * Team members and their associated roles
 * Members' activities